wq/wq/docs/guides/setup-wq-with-sqlite.md

 ./manage.py runserver
 ```

 Visit http://localhost:8000/ in a web browser to verify the new installation.
 When the application loads, you should see the default wq-themed app template with links to log in and out.
-You are now ready to start defining and registering [Django models] which will appear on the home screen after you rebuild the application with deploy.sh.
+You are now ready to start [describing your data model][data-model] to create surveys which will appear on the home screen after you rebuild the application with deploy.sh.

 ## Optional: Enable GIS Support